 For families – particularly those with young children – arriving at the airport for a flight can be quite daunting.

-However, as scary as it might seem, it need not be a stressful experience.
+However it doesn't need to be a stressful experience.

 Here we take a look at some of the steps you can take to ensure your journey through the airport is as smooth, and hassle-free, as possible.